-If you're considering any of HubSpot's newer AI-powered features, such as data enrichment, buyer intent, or customer agent, there's one concept you need to understand: HubSpot Credits.
+If you're considering any of HubSpot's newer AI-powered features, such as Buyer Intent, Customer Agent, or the Prospecting Agent, there’s one concept you need to understand: HubSpot Credits.

 As of June 2, 2025, HubSpot has fully transitioned from the previous Breeze Credits used for data enrichment features to the new HubSpot Credits system.
 These credits are now the standard currency for several AI tools across the platform.